schoinh/circles-api/README.md

 ## Description

-This API is used by the Circles app (https://circlesapp.azurewebsites.net).
+This is the local database version of the Web API used by the Circles app (https://circlesapp.azurewebsites.net).
 For full schema, please refer to the Swagger documentation (installation instructions below).

 #### Related GitHub Repositories